rishikeshrmadan/vrep_eysip_reports/daily_reports/sq1_daily_rep/sq1_d3_rep.rst

 Work done:
 ----------
 1.Resolved Abhisheks doubt in report filing
+2.Created script to generate arena image from json file

 Insights and Learnings:
 -----------------------
-1. Learnt about svg attributes parameter
+1. Learnt about Dictionaries in python
-2. Learnt about svg parsing lib in python.
+2. Learnt about json objects and its creation in python

 Research & links:
 -----------------